Priyankas007/priyankas007.github.io/_pages/about.md

   Abraham AA, Tan ZC, Shrestha P, Bozich ER, Meyer AS (2024) A multivalent binding model infers antibody Fc species from systems serology.
 PLoS Comput Biol 20(12): e1012663. https://doi.org/10.1371/journal.pcbi.1012663 /n

   </p>
 </div>

 <div class="header">
   <h1>Storytelling</h1>
   <p>
   I love writing and I dabble in fiction writing.
 A poem I wrote, <a href="https://therisingphoenixreview.com/2023/01/09/last-of-the-year-by-priyanka-shrestha/"> "Last of the Year"</a>, was published in The Rising Pheonix Review.
 Recently, I have been experimenting with oral storytelling.
-In 2022, I traveled around the U.S. interviewing first and second-generation Nepali immigrants, compiling their stories into a project titled <a href="https://www.hamrokathacollection.com/"> HAMRO KATHA<a>.
+In 2022, I traveled around the U.S. interviewing first and second-generation Nepali immigrants, compiling their stories into a project titled <a href="https://www.hamrokathacollection.com/">HAMRO KATHA</a>.
 Currently am working on a podcast about digital medicine and the impact of telehealth on the physician patient relationship!
   </p>
 </div>